Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Introduction

-The goal here is to propose an alternative approach that remains consistent with the conventional NRUS, overcoming its two limitations.
-Unlike in the conventional approach we aim to probe the sample using for each drive amplitude a single continuous excitation of frequency that is iteratively modified to track the resonance as the resonance frequency evolves due to change in amplitude and slow dynamics.
+Unlike in the conventional approach, we aim to probe the sample using, for each drive amplitude, a single continuous excitation.
+The excitation frequency is selected, so that it tracks the resonance evolution due to the change in amplitude and slow dynamics.
+This reduces the measurement time from typically seconds per frequency sweep to only the time required to reach standing wave conditions.
 For this purpose, a resonance tracking procedure exploiting the phase properties of the resonance curve is developed involving an iterative correction of the deviation from resonance and prediction for the following amplitude, with an approach conceptually similar to others often used in nonlinear dynamics.

-Phase-based frequency tracking has indeed been employed for the backbone curve identification, which characterizes the intrinsic nonlinear behavior of the system \cite{vakakis_normal_2001, kerschen_tracking_2016,nayfeh_nonlinear_1995}.
+Phase-based frequency tracking has indeed been employed for following the resonance condition as the oscillation amplitude increases.
+The resulting backbone curve characterizes the intrinsic nonlinear behavior of the system \cite{vakakis_normal_2001, kerschen_tracking_2016,nayfeh_nonlinear_1995}.
 Considering that resonance corresponds to a specific phase relation between excitation and response, these approaches have been widely used in nonlinear modal analysis, micro- and nano-mechanical resonators, and atomic force microscopy \cite{rhoads_nonlinear_2008,antonio_frequency_2012}.
 Phase-locked loop (PLL) techniques are frequently employed to track the backbone curve by continuously adjusting the excitation frequency to maintain a prescribed phase condition \cite{peter_excitation_2017,denis_identification_2018}.

-PLL-based approaches provide efficient frequency synchronization; however, they are primarily control-oriented and do not incorporate an explicit model of the resonant system or separate transient wave buildup from parameter identification.
-In contrast, the method proposed here is formulated as a discrete-time, model-assisted resonance tracking procedure tailored to resonant material spectroscopy.
+PLL-based approaches provide efficient frequency synchronization; however, they are primarily control-oriented.
+In contrast, the method proposed here is formulated as a discrete-time, model-assisted resonance tracking procedure tailored to resonant spectroscopy.
 The excitation frequency is updated iteratively based on the measured phase condition, while explicitly accounting for transient wave buildup and incorporating optional feedforward terms associated with controlled variations of experimental parameters.
 The objective is not merely frequency locking, but controlled tracking of a resonance condition suitable for extracting material parameters even in the presence of evolving elastic properties.

 The method to track the resonance frequency at varying amplitude is discussed in Section \ref{sec:method}.
 In Section \ref{sec:demo}, experimental details are given together with some experimental results.
 In Section \ref{sec:applications} some applications are discussed, in particular for what concerns NRUS, conditioning and relaxation monitoring.
 Conclusions and discussion will finally be given.